Quick start

 1 Pause/Continue: Set a flow to Active or Deactivated.
 Triggers are not called for deactivated flows.
 For user actions, the respective buttons are hidden in the client.

-3 Properties: You can change the name of the flow, as well as export and delete the flow here.
+2 Properties: You can change the name of the entire flow, as well as export and delete the flow here.

-9 Service node: The additional [Step] signifies the order of service nodes you have assigned to the flow.
+7 Service node: The additional [Step] indicates the sequence of service nodes you have assigned to the flow.

 # Structure of a flow